videntity/python-omhe/README.rst

 9. LICENSE & SUPPORT:
 =====================

 This is free open source software.
-You can however purchase a commerically-supported license from Videntity Systems, Inc. python-omhe library. http://videntity.com
+You can however purchase a commercially-supported license from Videntity Systems, Inc. python-omhe library. http://videntity.com